 Prerequisites: POLI 2900 and MATH 1115 or 1125 and 1140.
 Introduction to the application and utility of scientific and mathematical methodology in the analysis of political phenomena.
-Special attention is given to the development of concepts generalizations and explanatory themes within political science as well as the use of various mathematical measurements of political phenomena and behavior.
+Special attention is given to the development of concepts generalizations and Prerequisite: POLI 2151 or consent of department.
+A study of the problems and methods of administering public policies with special emphasis on problems of organization and control of government power explanatory themes within political science as well as the use of various mathematical measurements of political phenomena and the content and process of budgeting in the U.S. government with attention to the importance of budgeting for public policy, the roles and strategies available to the various participants, and reforms